ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

 .. note::

-    This option is only available for users with write access to the repository or part of the Ansys organization.
+   This option is only available for users with write access to the repository or who are members of the Ansys organization.

 Once Docker is installed on your machine, follow these steps to download the Linux Docker container for the Geometry service and install this image.